godotengine/godot-docs/classes/class_projectsettings.rst

 Specifies the audio driver to use.
 This setting is platform-dependent as each platform supports different audio drivers.
 If left empty, the default audio driver will be used.

 The ``Dummy`` audio driver disables all audio playback and recording, which is useful for non-game applications as it reduces CPU usage.
-It also prevents the engine from appearing as an application playing audio in the OS' audio mixer.
+It also prevents the engine from appearing as an application playing audio in the OS's audio mixer.

-To query the value that is being used at run-time (which may be overridden by command-line arguments or headless mode), use :ref:`AudioServer.get_driver_name()<class_AudioServer_method_get_driver_name>`.
+To query the value that is being used at runtime (which may be overridden by command-line arguments or headless mode), use :ref:`AudioServer.get_driver_name()<class_AudioServer_method_get_driver_name>`.

 \ **Note:** The driver in use can be overridden at runtime via the ``--audio-driver`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`.